Facts About Ethernet Cable Jacket Ratings

 - CL2X: Class 2, Residential - for in-wall installation in non-riser, non-plenum spaces

 The outer jacket material has no bearing on whether the cable is Cat5e or Cat6 or anything INSIDE the cable.
-In fact, the outer jacket material has no bearing on whether we are talking about Ethernet data cable or cable TV cable.
+In fact, the outer jacket material has no bearing on whether we are talking about Ethernet data cable or cable TV cable jacket types.

-Before we delve into what Ethernet data cable you are likely to encounter for sale and where to use it, here are some terms you need to know.
+Before we delve into what Ethernet cable ratings you are likely to encounter for sale and where to use it, here are some terms you need to know.

 - HVAC stands for heating, ventilation, and air conditioning.
 This term refers to an industry standard for how air is moved inside a building.